Dalian-Alexander/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    Semantic HTML is using the correct tags to provide meaning to your html document, such as <header><footer><nav> for accesibiltiy reasons (i.e. to be read correctly by screen readers) and for SEO purposes.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    display: block; - takes up the full width available, with a new line before/after it
+    display: inline; - only takes up as much width as it needs and does not form a new line

 3. What are the 4 areas of the box model?

+    margin, border, padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    the y-axis/verticle axis

 5. Explain why git is valuable to a team of developers.

+    git is valuble because its a remote version control system with  branching capabilities, allowing multiple developers/teams to fork their own copies locally of the master code and work independently and then merge their copies back to the master code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.